natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ```
 with at least version 10.02 for Prometheus and 0022 for Prometheys IOTA config drivers.

 If not, we need to update it from the lvfs-testing repository (i.e. not stable updates).
+This step might change when the fix is finally accepted to upstream.

 Enable lvfs testing with:
 ```
 sudo fwupdmgr enable-remote lvfs-testing
 ```